Chapter 16 Solutions to Exercises

 - How many types (

-) bike lanes are there?
+type) bike lanes are there?
 Which type (a) occurs the most and (b) has the longest average bike lane length?

 BIKE BOULEVARD BIKE LANE CONTRAFLOW SHARED BUS BIKE SHARROW